sbluhm/tamtt/README.md

 To run the completed project in this folder, you need the following:

 - [Python](https://www.python.org/) (with [pip](https://pypi.org/project/pip/)) installed on your development machine.
-If you do not have Python, visit the previous link for download options. (**Note:** This tutorial was written with Python version 3.8.2 and Django version 3.0.4.
+If you do not have Python, visit the previous link for download options. (**Note:** This application was written with Python version 3.8.2 and Django version 3.0.4.
 The steps in this guide may work with other versions, but that has not been tested.)
 - Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.

 If you don't have a Microsoft account, there are a couple of options to get a free account: